 Get your own copy of Me Before You here.

 A Million Little Pieces by James Frey

 James Frey wakes up on a plane, with no memory of the preceding two weeks.
 His face is cut and his body is covered with bruises.
 He has no wallet and no idea of his destination.
 He has abused alcohol and every drug he can lay his hands on for a decade – and he is aged only twenty-three.
 What happens next is one of the most powerful and extreme stories ever told.
 His family takes him to a rehabilitation centre.
 And James Frey starts his perilous journey back to the world of the drug and alcohol-free living.
 His lack of self-pity is unflinching and searing.
 A Million Little Pieces is a dazzling account of a life destroyed and a life reconstructed.
 It is also the introduction of a bold and talented literary voice, wrapped in controversy on its release as it was falsely promoted as a memoir but today is recognised as semi-autobiographical.

 Get your own copy of James Frey’s controversial book here.

 Got any recommendations of your own, about books, alcohol, you?
 We want to hear your book recommendations.
-Post them on Facebook or email email@example.com.
+Just email firstname.lastname@example.org.